How Images Affect Bounce Rate & Improve Website Engagement

 - Compare pages with heavy imagery vs lighter visuals

-- Track page load time changes after image optimization
+- Track page load time changes after image optimisation

 - Use heatmaps to observe user interaction patterns